 Figure 5.
-Correlation between phonemes and visemes time-series with the first canonical component.
-A. The correlations for each phoneme from the clean speech data.
-B. The correlations for each phoneme from the speech in noise data.
-The grey line plots the number of phoneme occurrences to show that it is not the case that the most frequent phonemes dominate the data.
-C. The correlation between each viseme (groups of visually similar phonemes) and the first component.
+Correlation between phonemes and visemes time series with the first CC.
+A, The correlations for each phoneme from the clean speech data.
+B, The correlations for each phoneme from the speech in noise data.
+The gray line plots the number of phoneme occurrences to show that it is not the case that the most frequent phonemes dominate the data.
+C, The correlation between each viseme (groups of visually similar phonemes) and the first component.
+The compact version of MATLAB's boxplot function is used here (for description, see Fig. 4 caption).